 Follow BBG on Twitter for Bloom Updates Plants in Bloom

-Anemone hupehensis cultivar (Japanese anemone), enlivening a rainy day in the Rock Garden.
+Tricyrtis cultivar (Japanese toad-lily), blooming in the north Perennial Border.
 Photo by Lee Patrick.

 Plants of Seasonal Interest by Month

 |South African Bulbs|